RyanDaDeng/laravel-google-recaptcha-v3/README.md

 It's recommended to include reCAPTCHA v3 on every page which can help you get the most context about interactions for analytics.

-In your main homepage or layout page, put the following script at the bottom of your page:
+In your main homepage or layout page, put the following script:

 ``` html
   {!!
 GoogleReCaptchaV3::background() !!}
 ```

-Note: the above script MUST be called after GoogleReCaptchaV3::render(), otherwise the google script might run multiple times.

 You can also set the background reCAPTCHA as hidden or visible(bottomright):